Most people don’t announce their interest. They give quietly through a one-time gift, a QR code scan, or by filling out a form on a Tuesday afternoon.

 Turn Insight Into Action—One Step at a Time

-Building better relationships is about doing the right things, consistently—and having the systems in place to follow through.
+Building better relationships is about consistently doing the right things and having the systems in place to follow through.

 This plan pulls together the practical steps from each section above.
-It’s not a checklist to finish all at once.
-It’s a structure you can build into your team’s work over time, based on what matters most right now.
+Don’t try to finish this all at once.
+Use it as a framework you can build into your team’s workflows over time, based on what matters most right now.

 Assess Your Data